 Cheer on the baker/gardeners at GREEN GARDEN BAKERY who have launched a campaign for a permanent shop on the northside!
 And more connections forming for our partnership with the crew at SPARK-Y to help support sustainable food systems by educating high school students.

 *City Advocacy work – Raise the minimum wage movement is moving along at the state and national level now.
-We are living it out here at Butter through a model that doesn't use tip compensation to provide fair, living wages for our staff.
+We are living it out here at Butter through a model that doesn't use tip compensation to provide fair, equitable, living wages for our staff.
 Dan is a part of a group of businesses working pushing for One Fair Wage nationally through RAISE.
 A local Restaurant Owners Discussion Group has formed as well to provide support and resources to owners seeking to make all of this work for the bottom line as well.
 Dan is also participating with the Work Advisory Committee for the City of Minneapolis where the current efforts are focusing on a Wage Theft ordinance to fill in where the new State ordinance leaves off.

 *National advocacy efforts – we’ve joined a national movement of restaurants to offer a refuge from hate – “Sanctuary Restaurant – A Place at the Table for Everyone”